wh5938316/color-thief-ts/README.md

 # Color Thief

-Grab the color palette from an image using just Javascript.Works in the browser and in Node.
+Grab the color palette from an image using just Javascript.Works in the browser.

 ## Getting Started